-Contact Information & Associated Processes
+6.1 Contact Information & Associated Processes

-- .1 The name of the Placement Learning Co-ordinator. - .2 Contact numbers for support services at the University of Birmingham, such as the student's Personal Academic Tutor, the University Senior Tutor, the Guild of Students' Advice and Representation Service and Nightline. - .3 The names of contacts at the placement organization and local emergency contacts.
-(Schools should obtain details of next of kin or another person to be contacted in the event of an emergency.)
+- (a) The name of the Placement Learning Co-ordinator. - (b) Contact numbers for support services at the University of Birmingham, such as the student's Personal Academic Tutor, the University Senior Tutor, the Guild of Students' Advice and Representation Service and Nightline. - (c) The names of contacts at the placement organization and local emergency contacts.
+(Schools should obtain details of next of kin or another person to be contacted in the event of an emergency.) - (d) The process for notifying the student of any significant changes in the location of the placement or working practices. - (e) The process for notifying the University of a student's contact details during their placement.

-- .4 The process for notifying the student of any significant changes in the location of the placement or working practices. - .5 The process for notifying the University of a student's contact details during their placement.
+6.2 Contextual Information

-Contextual Information
+- (a) Legal or ethical considerations, such as any professional requirements for confidentiality and significant/ relevant differences in legislation, local customs and practices. - (b) Practical issues relating to travel, insurance, financial and banking arrangements, personal security, accommodation, cost of living and any host country formalities (such as residence permits). - (c) Cultural orientation and work expectations.

-- Legal or ethical considerations, such as any professional requirements for confidentiality and significant/ relevant differences in legislation, local customs and practices. - .7 Practical issues relating to travel, insurance, financial and banking arrangements, personal security, accommodation, cost of living and any host country formalities (such as residence permits). - .8 Cultural orientation and work expectations. - .9 Emergency procedure whilst overseas.
+(d) Emergency procedure whilst overseas.

-Health and Safety
+6.3 Advice on Health and Safety

-- .10 Schools should inform students, where appropriate, of the need to check immunization requirements for the country of placement.
-These should be checked with student's individual doctors as requirements change regularly and depend on the region, not just country, to be visited. - .11 The University's Occupational Health Unit provides services to staff and post-graduate research students.
+The University's Occupational Health Unit provides services to staff and post-graduate research students.
 This includes advising on the vaccinations required for placements and providing these, with the exception of malarial prophylaxis and yellow fever vaccination.
 Advice and vaccination for Post-graduate taught and undergraduate students may be provided, but at a cost to the School.
-The exception is Clinical Undergraduate Electives when their Occupational Health Service at UHB should be approached. - .12 Schools should also make student's aware of the student's responsibility for health and safety; what to do if the placement provider expects students to do work they consider hazardous or beyond their physical capacity; the role of trade union appointed safety representatives.
+The exception is Clinical Undergraduate Electives when their Occupational Health Service at UHB should be approached.